matejkosiarcik/planckpng/README.md

 ## What

-Redopng is png image optimizer based in docker, inspired by these instructions <https://www.reddit.com/r/webdev/wiki/optimization#wiki_png_compression_instructions>.
+Redopng is png image meta-optimizer based in docker, inspired by these instructions <https://www.reddit.com/r/webdev/wiki/optimization#wiki_png_compression_instructions>.

+A meta-optimizer? `Redopng` is not an optimizer by itself, it just calls multiple existing optimizers like `zopflipng`, `optipng`, ...

-Why docker?
-It provides consistent runtime for all other OSes.
+And docker?
+It provides consistent runtime for all other operating systems.

 ## Usage

-Simply call:
+Let's say you want to optimize `image.png` (in current folder), run:

 ```sh
 docker run -v "${PWD}/image.png:/file.png" matejkosiarcik/redopng
 ```

-\*Where "image.png" is the file you wish to optimize.
 `redopng` optimizes the image in-place.

 ### Help